+I am a self-taught painter from Seattle WA, Gen X era, and I would describe my art as outsider surrealism with a splash of dark pop style.
+Each piece is personal and has a story, although many are spontaneous abstract thoughts.
+I pull ideas from sketches or reference photographs collected from traveling.
+I stay true to creating oil paintings that are uniquely personal colorful dark designs.
 I always remember drawing and listening to music as a child.
-My Dad had a huge record collection from rock, ambient, singing whales, all genres.
+My father had a huge record collection from rock, ambient, singing whales, and much more.
 I would pick out a record and listen closely, read the lyrics and study the album art work.
 That’s when he started calling me Mono, because I loved his stereo so much.
-He still calls me Mono.
+So, I sign my work Mono.